 Outdoor activities, ranging from swimming to hang gliding, are part of the fun when visiting the Dallas-Fort Worth area in Texas.
 Attractions in the area are numerous.
-Things to do in Fort Worth include visiting the Fort Worth Museum of Science and History, Van Zandt Cottage, Fort Worth Zoo, Fort Worth Nature Center & Refuge and Amon Carter Museum of American Art.
+Things to do in Fort Worth include visiting the Fort Worth Museum of Science and History, Van Zandt Cottage, Fort Worth Zoo, Fort Worth Nature Center & Refuge, and Amon Carter Museum of American Art.
 Looking for more options in this cute little city?
 Check out this guide to some other fun things to do in Fort Worth.

 National Cowgirl Museum and Hall of Fame